 in the name Morano include Morana, Morano, Morani, Morandi, Morando, Moranda, Morandini, Morandin and many more.

-Prominent among members of the family was the Morano family of Assisi, who owned a castle which they donated to the region of Umbria in the 12th century; Barnaba Morani, a jurist and nobleman of the 14th century; Giacomo Morano, mayor of Modena in 1338-1339; Ricco Morano, a judge and vicar...
-Another 75 words (5 lines of text) are included under the topic Early Morano Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among members of the family was the Morano family of Assisi, who owned a castle which they donated to the region of Umbria in the 12th century; Barnaba Morani, a jurist and nobleman of the 14th century; Giacomo Morano, mayor of Modena in 1338-1339; Ricco Morano, a judge and vicar in Parma in 1344; Bernardo Morando (c.1540-1600) Italian architect, who moved to...
+Another 63 words (4 lines of text) are included under the topic Early Morano Notables in all our PDF Extended History products and printed products wherever possible.